Naresh17025/M2_atmega328_Sun_Tracking_Solar_Panel/0_Abstract/README.md

 # ABSTRACT
-The "Sun Tracking Solar System" is a solar-powered power generation system.
+The "Sun Tracking Solar Panel" is a solar-powered power generation system.
 This way of generating electricity is It's basic and comes from a natural resource.
 This only necessitates To create energy, use the most amount of sunlight possible.
 This document is beneficial to power. generation by orienting the device such that it receives the most sunlight